Join our Lenten Campaign 2024.

 Tarot cards: The dark truth behind the popular trend

 The Church has always strongly opposed the practice of astrology and the reading of horoscopes, as the Catechism of the Catholic Church states, “All forms of divination are to be rejected: recourse to Satan or demons, conjuring up the dead or other practices falsely supposed to ‘unveil’ the future.
 Consulting horoscopes, astrology, palm reading, interpretation of omens and lots, the phenomena of clairvoyance, and recourse to mediums all conceal a desire for power over time, history, and, in the last analysis, other human beings, as well as a wish to conciliate hidden powers.
 They contradict the honor, respect, and loving fear that we owe to God alone” (CCC 2116).

 Several years ago, Bishop Donald W. Montrose, Bishop of Stockton, California, at the time, wrote a pastoral letter strongly condemning the reading of horoscopes.

 Even though millions of people follow horoscopes with greater or lesser interest, this is still a type of fortune telling.
 Even if you say you do not believe in horoscopes, and only read your own for fun, you should abandon this practice.
 The daily horoscope can easily influence us from time to time.
 It is a way in which we open ourselves to the occult.

-Pope Francis said in a homily last year, “A Christian does not read the horoscope to foresee the future; a Christian does not consult a fortune teller who looks into a crystal ball or reads your palm … We are men and women who walk towards a promise, the way Abraham walked towards a new land.”
+Pope Francis said in a homily in 2017, “A Christian does not read the horoscope to foresee the future; a Christian does not consult a fortune teller who looks into a crystal ball or reads your palm … We are men and women who walk towards a promise, the way Abraham walked towards a new land.”
 God is at our side and wants to lead us to a Promised Land.
 We simply have to let him do it and trust in his ways.